 - Success: velocity increases or stays the same

 - Failure: velocity decreases

-Most teams and managers will be drastically more willing to accept that, because the best case scenario is that it makes the team more valuable indefinitely, and worst case scenario is that you’ve only lost a bit of velocity for a single sprint.
+Most teams and managers will be drastically more willing to accept that.
+The best case scenario is that it makes the team more valuable indefinitely.
+The worst case scenario is that you’ve only lost a bit of velocity for a single sprint.

-This goes for all types of changes.
+It doesn’t matter what you’re talking about.
 Process changes, technology changes, role changes, product direction changes, all of ’em.
-Next time you’re in a retro meeting and you want to suggest a change but you’re worried about getting shut down, call it an experiment and lay out how it will be measured and when it will end.
+Next time you’re in a retro meeting and you want to suggest a change but you’re worried about getting shut down, call it an experiment.
+Lay out how it will be measured and when it will end.
 Then observe as your team magically agrees to give it a shot.